Jeremy Snyder

 Southern Peru

 I came to Arequipa to meet my partner, Maddie, over thanksgiving.
 Together we explored the nearby Colca Canyon (the second deepest in the world!).
-I stayed in the region for about a month after she left to take a Spanish class (Who knew not paying attention to the subjunctive in high school would come back to haunt me?) and then hike to the source of the Amazon River, which springs from the mountainside of Nevado Mismi at more than 17,300 feet of elevation (which was a hell of a climb even for a Colorado boy.)
+I stayed in the region for about a month after she left to take a Spanish class (who knew not paying attention to the subjunctive in high school would come back to haunt me?) and then hike to the source of the Amazon River, which springs from the mountainside of Nevado Mismi at more than 17,300 feet of elevation (which was a hell of a climb even for a Colorado boy.)

 Upon re-emerging from the backcountry, I was devastated to learn that one of my greatest mentors, Professor Jonathan Wright at Pomona, had died of a heart attack.
 It is hard to overstate how influential Professor Wright was in my inspiration and ability to pursue the Watson- he truly changed the way I see the world.